What is a generator?

 \[ d_{\pm} = \frac{\log(S_t/K) + (r \pm \sigma^2/2)(T-t)}{\sigma \sqrt{T-t}} \]

-Conversely, if we have the option price \(C_{BS}\), we can backout the implied volatility \(\sigma\), by solving for the root of the above equation.
+Conversely, if we have the observed marker option quote \(C_{BS}\), we can backout the implied volatility \(\sigma\), by solving for the root of the above equation.

 Thus, we can define